Celebrity Millennium accidents and incidents

 The man (Eduar Klay Moran Bonilla) was arrested in Juneau, charged with “sexual attack” and indicted on “second-degree sexual assault”.

 (law news) On January 30, 2017, he was sentenced to 5 years in jail.

 In August 2013, the vessel experienced mechanical / propulsion problems with one of the 2 Azipod units during its last 3 Alaskan cruises.

-On August 9, the ship arrived several hours late in call port Seward AK, remained there 3 full days for emergency repairs and cancelled all the remaining call ports on the itinerary.
+On August 9, the ship arrived several hours late in the port Seward AK, remained there 3 full days for emergency repairs and canceled all the remaining call ports on the itinerary.
 Due to these consistent mechanical failures, Celebrity Cruises took the ship out of service for repairs.
-The company cancelled all the remaining 7-day voyages (previously scheduled for August 23 and 30, and September 6 and 13), thus ending the ship’s 2013 Alaskan season early.
+The company canceled all the remaining 7-day voyages (previously scheduled for August 23 and 30, and September 6 and 13), thus ending the ship’s 2013 Alaskan season early.

-The decision was made after the August 16 voyage was cancelled in call port Ketchikan AK.
+The decision was made after the August 16 voyage was canceled in call port Ketchikan AK.
 All passengers were flown back home.
-Those booked on the cancelled itineraries received full refunds plus free Celebrity cruise certificates.
+Those booked on the canceled itineraries received full refunds plus free Celebrity cruise certificates.
 The ship returned to service on September 22, with a Panama Canal transition cruise from San Diego CA to Port Everglades (Fort Lauderdale) Florida.

 This accident cost the company ~USD 13 million in lost revenue (or between USD 2,5-3 million per day losses).